goga-m/btc-opreturn/README.md

 ```
 where `opReturnData` is expected to be in `hex` format.
 See above [**Querying**](https://github.com/Stephanniebermudez/georgemamoulasvili#querying)

-## Design considerations
+## Design considerations in implementation
 * **No missing OP_RETURN metadata.** <br>
     That is to say that the extraction logic should include all possible sets & formats of `OP_RETURN` metadata.
-Validate that the indexing process finds all the existing `OP_RETURN` metadata entries per transaction per block.
     Comparison could be done using http://coinsecrets.org lists.
 Currently no known APIs are provided from these services to be able to automate the testing process on a large set of blocks.
 * **Reduce error handling complexity on indexing & storing.** <br>
     When parsing a single block, there are many I/O operations (e.g JSON-RPC calls, database writes) that occur.
 Handle these errors on a higher level (block level) without blocking the indexing process.